replicahealth/GluPredKit/glupredkit/parsers/README.md

 ### Overview

 In the iLet trial, continuous data is primarily collected for participants using the Bionic Pancreas.

-The control arm has limited data (11 subjects with short time horizons and substantial missing data), so we filter to include only the treatment groups in the processed data.
+There are 11 subjects from the control arm in the data for the Bionic Pancreas.
+After suggestion from Peter from JAEB, we filter out these subjects.
+There is very little data from these subjects, and the data is from long before extension period.
+Hence, it is not known whether this data was from using the iLet Bionic Pancreas.

 **Study Design:**
 - 66% of pediatric participants and 80% of adult participants use the Bionic Pancreas (protocol chapter 3.3)
 - Control group continues current diabetes management with Dexcom G6 (chapters 3.4 and A.2)
-- **Treatment groups:** BP (216), BPFiasp (113), Control (107) - *Control excluded from processing*
+- **Treatment groups:** BP (216), BPFiasp (113), Control (107) -

 ### Data Fields